SnehaKalariya/GitDemo/README.md

 # Xcode Templates
-> XCode Templates is a tool for creating code snippets to give you a better starting point to achieve your goal.
+> XCode Templates is a tool for creating code snippets to give you a better starting point to achieve your goal

 ## Why Templates come into the picture

 - Single module/feature may require multiple classes, files, structs, protocols and some boiler plate code.
 Heance, it takes more time to create a skelaton for single module.
 This process is pretty much the same each time.
-For example – in the MVVM pattern, to create a Login module we need to create folders and at least 4-5 classes
+For example – in the MVVM pattern, to create a Login module we need to create few folders and at least 4-5 class-files which contain some default code
 - To solve this problem, we could automate this task and create entire skelaton on single click.
-To achive this, we have to create templates as per the project requirement.
+To achive this, we have to create templates as per the project requirement

 ## Why to use